Panoramic Multimodal Semantic Occupancy Prediction for Quadruped Robots: Introduction

 \section{Introduction}

-Panoramic perception is emerging as a critical capability for embodied intelligence~\cite{lin2025one,ai2025survey}, enabling holistic and continuous understanding of surrounding environments.
+\IEEEPARstart{P}{anoramic} perception is emerging as a critical capability for embodied intelligence~\cite{gao2022review,lin2025one,ai2025survey}, enabling a holistic and continuous understanding of the surrounding environment.
 Compared with conventional narrow Field-of-View (FoV) cameras, panoramic imaging provides full 360{\textdegree} observation without blind spots, which is particularly advantageous for mobile agents operating in dynamic and unstructured scenes~\cite{wei2024onebev,wenke2025dur360bev,zhang2025humanoidpano,yang2020ds,yang2019can,kim2024pair360}.
-As embodied platforms increasingly interact with complex real-world scenes, panoramic visual inputs are becoming an essential sensory modality for perception-driven decision making~\cite{luo2025omnidirectional,yang2019pass,chen2024360+,dong2024panocontext}.
+As embodied platforms increasingly interact with complex real-world scenes, panoramic vision becomes essential for perception-driven decision-making~\cite{luo2025omnidirectional,yang2019pass,chen2024360+,dong2024panocontext}.
 However, panoramic images remain 2D projections of a 3D world and lack explicit spatial structure.
 For embodied agents that require reliable navigation and interaction, 3D scene reasoning is essential.
-Occupancy representation has recently gained attention as an effective intermediate representation, modeling free, occupied, and unknown space in a unified form~\cite{huang2023tpvformer,yu2023flashocc,yang2025daocc,wu2025embodiedocc,wang2025embodiedocc++,li2025voxdet,oh2025_3d_prototype,wang2023openoccupancy,li2025occmamba}.
+Occupancy representation has recently gained attention as an effective intermediate representation, modeling free, occupied, and unknown space in a unified form~\cite{huang2023tpvformer,yu2023flashocc,yang2025daocc,wu2025embodiedocc,wang2025embodiedocc++,li2025voxdet,oh2025_3d_prototype,wang2023openoccupancy,li2025occmamba,zhu2026visual_geometry_evidence}.
 By bridging perception and motion planning, occupancy prediction enables spatial reasoning under partial observability and supports safe and efficient robot behavior.